TateWalker/TateWalker.github.io/_posts/2019-05-22-passwords.md

 Most people have the same password, or variations of the same password, for every website/app.
 This is more convenient, as you don't have to remember something new for every website you use.
 Consider this, however:

-* An online ticket sellingw website is hacked and your email and password are stolen
-* Joe Hacker can now gain access to your:
+An online ticket selling website is hacked and your email and password are stolen.
+Joe Hacker can now gain access to your:
 * Bank account
 * Social media
 * Amazon account
 * Your email account (this would allow them to lock you out of everything)

-Sure, having your password as 'helloAmazon1' for Amazon and 'helloInstagram1' for Instagram seems more secure, but if someone figures out your "formula", you're done for.
+Sure, having your password as `helloAmazon1` for Amazon and `helloInstagram1` for Instagram seems more secure, but if someone figures out your "formula", you're done for.

 ## What Can You Do?